watson-developer-cloud/dotnet-standard-sdk/src/IBM.WatsonDeveloperCloud.Assistant.v1/README.md

 //  send a message to the assistant instance var result0 = _assistant.Message(<workspace-id>, messageRequest0);

-//  reference the message context to continue a assistant messageRequest messageRequest1 = new MessageRequest() {
+//  reference the message context to continue a conversation messageRequest messageRequest1 = new MessageRequest() {
   Input = new InputData()